Gum Grafting in Toronto & North York

 • Increasing gum thickness

-• Stabilizing gum tissue in lower front teeth
+• Stabilizing tissue in lower front teeth

 3. Grafting with Biomaterials